konqueror1/python-binance-sdk/README.md

 - **signed** `bool=False` whether the client should sign the requests by using `api_secret`.
 If `signed` is `True`, `api_secret` must be provided, or there will be an `APISecretNotDefinedException` error

 Send a GET/POST/PUT/DELETE HTTPs request.

-Before using those methods, `api_key` must be defined, or there will be an `APIKeyNotDefinedException` error

 ### await client.subscribe(subtype, *subtype_params) -> None
 ### await client.subscribe(*subscriptions) -> None